-What do you do when you love playing a certain sport?
-You do it over and over again.
+When you love playing a sport, you tend to play it over and over again.
 What can happen to your body when you repeat actions over and over?
 Tendinitis.
-It can even happen if you’re forced into repetitive motions in your job, which pays you money, which is another thing that you like.
+It can even happen if you’re forced into repetitive motions in your job (which you probably don’t love as much as that aforementioned sport or activity), which pays you money, which is another thing that you like.
 Basically, what I’m saying is that the people most likely to get tendinitis are not likely to give up the activities causing it.
 If you’re not going to give up whatever is causing your tendinitis, you need to learn to treat it before serious problems pop up.
 Tendinitis commonly occurs in the elbow, knee, shoulder, and heel.
 Don’t confuse tendinitis with carpal tunnel, although they’re very similar.
 Your tendon (that thing that attaches muscles to bones) gets irritated and swollen, and this doesn’t feel good.
 It can potentially occur around any joint and is a result of overuse, injury, aging, and sometimes diseases like rheumatoid arthritis.

 - Tendon pain near a joint